Hong Kong pro-democrats seek to hit government at district polls - Journal du Cameroun

-Hong Kong votes in district council elections Sunday in a ballot the city’s pro-democracy movement hopes will send a message to the Beijing-backed government.
+Hong Kong voted in district council elections Sunday in a ballot the city’s pro-democracy movement hoped would send a message to the Beijing-backed government.

 The run-up to Sunday’s polls has seen a muting of major rallies and violent clashes between police and protesters, respite for a city battered by nearly six months of unprecedented political unrest.

-Protest forums have urged citizens to vote and to pause acts of disruption in case the government pushes back the polls, which open on Sunday morning for 4.1 million registered voters.
+Protest forums have urged citizens to vote and to pause acts of disruption in case the government pushes back the polls, which opened at 7:30 am (2330 GMT Saturday) for 4.1 million registered voters.

 Posts by pro-democracy users on the popular online board LiHKG urged supporters “not to jeopardise the election”.